KennyLoRI/pubMedNLP/DOCUMENTATION.md

 $$RRF(d \in D) = \sum_{r \in R}\frac{1}{k+r(d)}$$

-Out of this eventually ranked set of retrieved documents the ´top_k´ are extracted.
+Out of this eventually ranked set of retrieved documents the `top_k` are extracted.

 Since  medical terminology can pose various challenges, no retrieval strategy exhibits a clear conceptual superiority apriori, although intuition suggested that a combination of context and specificity is possibly best suited to the wide-ranging and oftentimes critical queries in the medical domain [^7].
 Through deploying, testing and comparing these different retrieving strategies, we thus aimed to identify the retriever which meets the requirements the best using a diverse manually annotated validation set.